 This post covers configuring the official Kubernetes provider to build out services across your environment no matter which cloud sits underneath, which is one of the main selling points of Kubernetes in the first place.

 The Terraform registry is where you'll find the most up to date information about the Kubernetes Provider.
-A unique aspect of the Kubernetes provider is its use of versioned resources and data sources, these versions are aligned to the API version with Kubernetes itself and allows for strong backwards compatibility.
+One thing that sets the Kubernetes provider apart is that its resources and data sources are versioned.
+Those versions line up with the Kubernetes API version itself, which gives you strong backwards compatibility.
 The kubernetes secrets resources below are one example:

 Additional information can be found out about the Kubernetes API and its versions here.

 The provider gives you several ways to configure it, and they fall into two groups: explicit and implicit.
-Explicit means supplying configuration arguments directly in the provider block.
-Implicit means relying on environment variables.
-Either way, it is essential to think about sensitive information such as keys and tokens so you don't open up a security issue.
+Explicit means you supply configuration arguments directly in the provider block.
+Implicit means you rely on environment variables.
+Either way, you really need to think about sensitive information like keys and tokens so you don't open up a security issue.
 I'd strongly encourage passing those sensitive details in via the CLI or environment variables.
 With those two groups in mind, here are some examples of authenticating the provider against a cluster:

-File configuration is a great way to configure the provider when working locally with Terraform as it simply takes a path to the Kubeconf which contains all relevant details, further to this you can constrain it to a given context or the default context will be used.
+File configuration is a great way to set up the provider when you're working locally with Terraform, since it just takes a path to the Kubeconf that holds all the relevant details.
+You can also constrain it to a given context, otherwise the default context is used.

 This would grab the relevant details from the Kubeconf to authenticate the provider with that particular cluster.
 Alternatively the environment variables KUBE_CONFIG_PATH and CONFIG_CONTEXT can be used.

-This method of configuration allows for directly passing in the file contents for relevant authentication arguments, this approach can be very powerful when your Terraform orchestrator dynamically provides those files either for a single environment or different environments, allowing you to have the same configuration applied across multiple clusters.
+This method lets you pass the file contents in directly for the authentication arguments.
+It's powerful when your Terraform orchestrator hands you those files dynamically, whether for a single environment or several, so you can apply the same configuration across multiple clusters.
 Here are those arguments:

-These arguments are very self-explanatory, in that they do what they say.
-We are passing in the paths to the file builtin function which ingests the contents as a UTF-8 encoded string.
-This configuration can additionally be done by using data sources within a given cloud platform allowing for truly dynamic configuration of this provider.
+These arguments do what they say.
+We're passing the paths to the file builtin function, which reads the contents as a UTF-8 encoded string.
+You can also do this with data sources from a given cloud platform, which makes the provider configuration fully dynamic.

 If you're running your Terraform commands within a Kubernetes cluster and it is that cluster you wish to execute on, the in-cluster configuration is perfect.
 This configuration is done via the KUBERNETES_SERVICE_HOST and KUBERNETES_SERVICE_PORT environment variables allowing Terraform to configure resources within the cluster.

-Cloud providers, when it comes to Kubernetes all give their consumers the ability to retrieve the Kubeconf from the managed clusters using CLI utilities.
-The Exec plugin type of configuration allows for exactly this scenario where you want to execute an external command to retrieve the correct details at runtime.
+When it comes to Kubernetes, cloud providers all let you pull the Kubeconf from their managed clusters with CLI utilities.
+The Exec plugin type of configuration is built for exactly that case, where you want to run an external command to grab the right details at runtime.
 The below example uses AWS' EKS service.

 The contents of the exec block could easily be subbed out for the Azure variant: